Q: What is the

 science in 2013 and fewer than 50% passing ELA in 2014.

 For more details on how schools are identified, please see the

 Q: No accountability ratings were assigned to schools in 2012.
 How does that affect the PEG list for this year?

-A: The Public Education Grant program was not affected by the changes made by the Texas Legislature in House Bill 3 in 2009; the program remains unchanged in statute.
-The following table shows the anticipated transition to the new assessment and the new accountability system:
+A: The Public Education Grant program was not affected by recent changes in Texas Education Code.
+The following table shows the transition from the former accountability system to the current system:

 |Released by end of